MattDahEpic/SuperHardMode/readme.md

 * Zombies can respawn after being killed
 * Players don't respawn with full health and hunger, to prevent dying to restore hunger
 * Players can lose items from the drops they drop on death
+* Powered creepers spawn naturally
+* Hitting a powered creeper ignites it
+* Any creeper has a chance to drop primed TNT on death
+* Creepers that are on fire when they die will shoot into the air and cause a firework explosion

 ##Features - Farming
 * ???